AllenNeuralDynamics/aind-exaspim-soma-detection/README.md

 <blockquote>
   <p>a.
 Smooth image with Gaussian filter to reduce false positives.</p>
   <p>b.
-Laplacian of Gaussian (LoG) to enhance regions where the gradient changes rapidly, then apply a non-linear maximum filter.</p>
+Laplacian of Gaussian (LoG) for multiple sigmas to enhance regions where the gradient changes rapidly, then apply a non-linear maximum filter.</p>
   <p>c.
 Generate initial set of proposals by detecting local maximas.</p>
   <p>d.
 Shift each proposal to the brightest voxel in its neighborhood.
 If the brightness is below a threshold, reject the proposal.</p>
 </blockquote>